awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 **CreateTable** project:

 ```
+using System;
+using System.Net;
+using System.Threading;
+using System.Threading.Tasks;

 using Amazon.DynamoDBv2;
 using Amazon.DynamoDBv2.Model;

-using Microsoft.VisualStudio.TestTools.UnitTesting;
-using Microsoft.VisualStudio.TestTools.UnitTesting.Logging;

 using Moq;

-using System.Net;
-using System.Threading;
-using System.Threading.Tasks;
+using Xunit;

 namespace DynamoDBCRUD
 {

-    [TestClass]
     public class CreateTableTest
     {
         readonly string _tableName = "testtable";